Frequently Asked Questions

 How is sleep apnea diagnosed?

-Typically, diagnosing sleep apnea is a long process involving multiple appointments with your doctor.
+Previously, diagnosing sleep apnea was a long process involving multiple appointments with your doctor.
 Your doctor might do a simple screening test.
 You may then be referred to a local sleep clinic for additional tests to measure your brain activity, blood oxygen levels, breathing patterns, heart rate, snoring and eye/leg movements (more comprehensive measurements that can accurately diagnose sleep apnea).

-It can take months to get an appointment and weeks before you receive the results.
+It could take months to get an appointment and weeks before you receive the results.
+Before Ognomy.

-After you schedule a telemedicine consultation, the doctor will do a medical history and perform a physical examination of your throat via your phone camera.
-From here, the next step usually entails the doctor ordering a home sleep test for you (as opposed to the more cumbersome sleep study in the Sleep Center), which ships directly to your home.
+After you schedule a telemedicine consultation through the Ognomy app, the doctor will get your medical history and perform a physical examination of your throat via your phone camera.
+From here, the next step usually entails the doctor ordering a home sleep test for you (as opposed to the more cumbersome overnight sleep study in the Sleep Center), which ships directly to your home.

 How is sleep apnea treated?